Free Columbine CDROM

 East entry down the hall from the west entry.
 You can see chunks of the walls missing here clearly, looking more like axe-whacks than the result of the bullets that actually did the damage.

-East entry where Rachel Scott and Danny Rohrbough died
+West entry where Rachel Scott and Dan Rohrbough died

 Students and faculty escape from Columbine's teacher's lounge

-Downhill from the east entry.
-Toward the top of the photo you can see the bottom of the shot-up doors.
-Toward the bottom of the photo you can see the broken window of the teacher's lounge the SWAT released Columbine students and teachers through.
-The white stuff on the ground are windowblinds.
-Danny Rohrbough's body is at the base of the stairs.
+Downhill from Columbine's west entry.
+At the top of the photo you can see broken glass from the shot-up doors.
+At the bottom of the photo on the far right is the broken window of the teacher's lounge where SWAT released students and teachers from the school.
+The white things heaped on the ground are window blinds.
+Dan Rohrbough's body can be seen at the base of the stairs on the sidewalk.

 Outside the damaged Columbine cafeteria